Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 14 Maret 2026 18.33.21 UTC
+- WIB: Sabtu, 14 Maret 2026 20.12.13 UTC
-- WITA: Sabtu, 14 Maret 2026 19.33.21 UTC
+- WITA: Sabtu, 14 Maret 2026 21.12.13 UTC
-- WIT: Sabtu, 14 Maret 2026 20.33.21 UTC
+- WIT: Sabtu, 14 Maret 2026 22.12.13 UTC

 Kutipan Inspiratif:
-"We have more media than ever and more technology in our lives.
-It's supposed to help us communicate, but it has the opposite effect of isolating us."
+"You will never know what you are capable of until you take that first step and go for it."

-Kategori: technology
+Kategori: motivational